ryanfowler/SwiftData/README.md

 SwiftData is a simple and effective wrapper around the SQLite3 C api written completely in Swift.

+**Note:** Like Swift, this is beta software.
+Expect breaking changes until Swift 1.0 is released.

 ##Features

 - Execute direct SQL statements